fraindz/js-stories/README.md

 11. Demo - Difference in behaviour of arrow fn & regular fn
 12. Syntactic alternative of arrow fns using self
 13. Use static variables in javascript function to implement singleton pattern(without `static` or `class` keyword)
+14. Static functions are not directly accessible to instances

 [Object Stories](./object-stories.js)
 1. Create object using es6 classes